 So how does it perform?
 Image quality is surprisingly good for a 2005 camera.
 Yes it’s unsharp compared to todays cameras (same kind of unsharpness you have found on cheap DSLR Canon cameras for many years but worse).
 I had expected the quality to be lower and it can almost look charming in a analog film way.
 Dynamic range was my biggest fear and that is also better than expected and totally usable for many subjects.
 Iso noise looks bad at iso 1600 but at iso 100 the grain looks very good, meaning it’s a daytime camera mostly.

 I’m surprised at how good the raw files are for such an old camera.
 And you need to do very little to get the raw files to look good, the good “Canon colors” was already developed back then.
+This is also a CCD sensor not a CMOS sensor like modern cameras, and CCD sensors are know for great retro colors.
 Of cause back in the early 00’s almost nobody was editing raw files.
-Editing photos back then consisted of opening a jpg in Photoshop and turning up saturation and contrast, maybe applying a cringe tone curve (if you where a hipster).
-Then overwriting the old jpg and later realizing that it was a mistake.
+Editing photos back then consisted of opening a jpg in Photoshop and turning up saturation and contrast, maybe applying a cringe tone curve (if you where a desperate hipster), then overwriting the old jpg and later realizing that it was a mistake.